 While these dismissals are primarily for the sake of entertainment, though, they can reflect the sometimes brutal reality of the corporate business world.

 With that in mind, it's inevitable that at some point on your entrepreneurial journey, you will have to terminate someone's employment.
-However, unlike Messrs Sugar and Trump, this doesn't mean simply pointing a finger and uttering the famous words; in the litigation-heavy world of modern employment, you need to have solid grounds for firing an employee.
+However, unlike Messrs Sugar and Trump, this doesn't mean simply pointing a finger and uttering the famous words; in the litigation-heavy world of modern employment, you need to have solid reasons for dismissing an employee.

-Of course, employment laws and regulations differ by jurisdiction, but some grounds are a given regardless of location; for example, your company cannot dismiss employees based on gender, age, sexual orientation or race.
+Employment laws and regulations differ by jurisdiction and, in some cases, even by company, but generally, the circumstances leading to termination are similar.
+This works both ways, too, of course; for example, your company cannot dismiss employees based on gender, age, sexual orientation, or race.

 Therefore, it's important to know on what terms you can legally dismiss an employee.
 Wrongful termination can cost you financially in terms of lawsuits and tribunals, while it can also hurt your company's reputation, as well as the morale and productivity of your other employees.
 To avoid such situations, here are the grounds on which you can safely say: "you're fired".

 1. Unethical Behaviour